thelo-gaultier/docker-workshop-installation/4-multi-container-application/README.md

 * Step 7 Use the docker-compose tool to launch your application:

+> Docker-compose is a tool allowing you to define and run multi/container application.
+> The set of container is defined inside the docker-compose.yml file

 ```{r, engine='bash', count_lines}
 $ docker-compose up -d
 ```

+This command will run all the containers defined in the docker-compose.yml file.

 * Step 8 Check that all containers are running: